Religious socialism: Early modern socialism and religion

+Variants within world religions

 Buddhist socialism

 Buddhist socialism advocates socialism based on the principles of Buddhism.
 Both Buddhism and socialism seek to provide an end to suffering by analyzing its conditions and removing its leading causes through praxis.
 Both also seek to provide a transformation of personal consciousness (respectively, spiritual and political) to bring an end to human alienation and selfishness.
 People described as Buddhist socialists include Buddhadasa Bhikkhu, B. R. Ambedkar, S. W. R. D. Bandaranaike, Han Yong-un, Girō Senoo, U Nu, Uchiyama Gudō and Norodom Sihanouk.

 Bhikkhu Buddhadasa coined the phrase "Dhammic socialism".
 He believed that socialism is a natural state, meaning all things exist together in one system.
 Han Yong-un felt that equality was one of the main principles of Buddhism.
 In an interview published in 1931, Yong-un spoke of his desire to explore Buddhist socialism: "I am recently planning to write about Buddhist socialism.
 Just like there is Christian socialism as a system of ideas in Christianity, there must be also Buddhist socialism in Buddhism."

 Tenzin Gyatso, the Fourteenth Dalai Lama of Tibet, stated that "[o]f all the modern economic theories, the economic system of Marxism is founded on moral principles, while capitalism is concerned only with gain and profitability. [...]
 The failure of the regime in the former Soviet Union was, for me, not the failure of Marxism but the failure of totalitarianism.
 For this reason I still think of myself as half-Marxist, half-Buddhist".